sha314/cython-example/03.Functions_arguments_numpy/README.md

 3. function with std::vector argument with numpy.
 One dimensional. done
 4. function with std::vector argument with numpy.
 Two dimensional. done
 5. returning a vector by value. done
-5. returning a vector by reference.
+6. returning a vector by reference.
+7. matrix multiplication